huma-engineering/huma-docs/data-collection/modules/general/medications.md

 ![Medications in the Huma App](./assets/medications.png)

-In the In the **Medication log**, patients can see a historic view of the medications they have been taking and the **Medications list** is where they can view and edit their current dosages and schedule.
+In the **Medication log**, patients can see a historic view of the medications they have been taking and the **Medications list** is where they can view and edit their current dosages and schedule.

 In the Patient Summary, care teams will be able to see the patient's listed medications along with their dosage and frequency.
 The patient's adherence to the schedule will also be shown.